Steve Smith (cricketer, born 1961): ODI Player

+Smith also made two half centuries against the West Indies – scores of 55 and 50.
+He was injured during the next ODI while diving to stop a run, and did not bat.

 Test career

+In January 1984, Smith was picked to tour the West Indies.
+There was some doubt he would be able to go after dislocating his shoulder during the one day finals – Smith missed the 3rd ODI final and David Boon was put on standby to replace him – but Smith recovered in time.

 Smith started the tour of the West Indies brilliantly, scoring a century in each innings in his first match, a draw against Guyana – the first time that feat had been accomplished in that country in ten years.
+(He was dropped three times for his first century, on 15, 40 and 62, and six times in his second) He won the man of the match award.

-He won the man of the match award and followed this up with 60 in the 1st one day international.
-Smith's good form with the bat, along with Roger Woolley's poor work behind the stumps in tour games, prompted the selectors to pick Smith as opener and move Wayne B. Phillips down the order and play him as wicketkeeper.
+Smith followed this up with 60 in the 1st one day international, the highest Australian innings.

+Smith's good form with the bat, along with Roger Woolley's poor work behind the stumps in tour games, prompted the selectors to pick Smith as opener to partner Kepler Wessels and move Wayne B. Phillips down the order and play him as wicketkeeper.
 Smith's first test was not a memorable one for him – he scored 3 and 12, and was dismissed twice by Joel Garner.

-However he followed this with a useful knock of 27, batting at number three, which helped set up an Australian victory in the 2nd ODI.
-He was meant to play in the second test, but fell ill and was replaced at the last minute by Dean Jones.
+However he followed this with a useful knock of 27 in the second ODI, batting at number three, which helped set up an Australian victory.
+Smith was meant to play in the second test, but fell ill with a stomach virus and was replaced at the last minute by Dean Jones.

-Smith recovered in time for the next tour game, against Barbados, and hit 66 in the second innings.
-He was picked in the 3rd test but failed twice again, getting out both times to Malcolm Marshall.
+Smith recovered in time for the next tour game, against Barbados, where he hit 66 in the second innings.
+He was picked in the 3rd test but failed twice again, with scores of 10 and 7, getting out both times to Malcolm Marshall.